Atlas of plant and animal histology

 Storage parenchyma

 The cells in this tissue synthesize and store a number of substances.
-Although these substances can be solid, like starch grains and crystallized proteins, they are mostly found in solutions, such as lipids, proteins, and pigments.
-Usually, they are stored in the vacuole, which is the compartment specialized for storing molecules.
+While these substances can be in solid form, like starch granules and crystallized proteins, they are mostly found in solutions, such as lipids, proteins, and pigments.
+More often, they are stored in the vacuole, which is the compartment specialized for storing molecules.
 Some molecules, like carbohydrates and nitrogen-containing substances, are also stored in the cytosol and plastids.
 Some parenchyma cells store only one type of substance, but a mix of different substances can also be found.
-Despite the fact that the cell wall of the parenchyma cell is thin, storage parenchyma cells in some seeds may show a very thick cell wall because they are able to store carbohydrates (as hemicellulose) in their cell wall.
+Despite the fact that the cell wall of the parenchyma cell is typically thin, storage parenchyma cells in some seeds may show a very thick cell wall due to their capacity to store carbohydrates (as hemicellulose) within their cell wall.

-The most common stored substances in vegetative organs are carbohydrates.
-They are found in two forms: starch and sucrose, or sucrose derivatives (mostly fructanes).
-Starch is stored in plastids (known as amyloplasts), while the sucrose forms are found in the vacuole.
-Stored proteins are a source of nitrogen, a very scarce element for plant cells, after they are metabolized.
-Proteins and lipids can be stored in parenchyma cells of many seeds, especially in dedicated plastids known as proteinoplasts and elaioplasts, respectively.
+The most common stored substances in vegetative organs (excluding flowers or fruits) are carbohydrates.
+They are stored in two forms: starch and sucrose, or sucrose derivatives (mostly fructans).
+Starch is stored in plastids (known as amyloplasts), while sucrose forms are found in the vacuole.
+Metabolized stored proteins are a source of nitrogen, a crucial and limited element for plant cells.
+Proteins and lipids can be stored in the parenchyma cells of many seeds, particularly in dedicated plastids known as proteinoplasts and elaioplasts, respectively.
 In seeds, lipids are stored as triglycerides.
 Tannins and anthocyanins are stored in some plant tissues.
 The color of flowers is because of the accumulation of pigments in plastids (chromoplasts) and vacuoles.

-The distribution of the storage parenchyma is widespread in the plant body.
+The storage parenchyma is widely distributed throughout the plant body.
 It can be found in roots, stems, leaves, seeds, and fruits.
-For instance, sugarcane and potatoes (Figure 2) store carbohydrates in the stem parenchyma, whereas carrots do it in the root.
+For instance, sugarcane and potatoes (Figure 2) store carbohydrates in the stem parenchyma, while carrots do within the root.
 Another place to store substances is the parenchyma that forms the rays of the vascular system, which are needed during the winter.
-Seeds and fruits are organs with a large proportion of storage parenchyma.
+Seeds and fruits are organs with a significant amount of storage parenchyma.

 Storage parenchyma